 The clearest indication of congressional support for a more active U.S. overthrow effort was encapsulated in another bill introduced in 1998 - the Iraq Liberation Act (ILA, H.R.
 4655, P.L.
 105-338, signed into law October 31, 1998).
-The ILA gave the President authority to provide up to \$97 million in defense articles (and \$2 million in broadcasting funds) to opposition organizations to be designated by the Administration.
-The Act's passage was widely interpreted as an expression of congressional support for the concept, advocated by INC chairman Ahmad Chalabi and some U.S. experts, such as General Wayne Downing, to promote an insurgency by using U.S. airpower to protect opposition-controlled enclaves.
-President Clinton signed the legislation despite reported widespread doubts within the Clinton Administration about the chances of success in promoting an insurgency inside Iraq.
+The ILA gave the President authority to provide up to \$97 million in defense articles (and authorized \$2 million in broadcasting funds) to opposition organizations to be designated by the Administration.
+The Act's passage was widely interpreted as an expression of congressional support for the concept of promoting an insurgency by using U.S. air-power to expand opposition-controlled territory.
+This idea was advocated by INC executive director Ahmad Chalabi and some U.S. experts, such as General Wayne Downing.
+President Clinton signed the legislation despite reported widespread doubts within the Clinton Administration about the chances of success in promoting an opposition insurgency inside Iraq.

+The Iraq Liberation Act made the previously unstated policy of promoting regime change in Iraq official, declared policy.
 A provision of the ILA states that it should be the policy of the United States to "support efforts" to remove the regime headed by Saddam Hussein.
 In mid-November 1998, President Clinton publicly articulated that regime change was a component of U.S. policy toward Iraq.

 The signing of the ILA and the declaration of the overthrow policy came at the height of the one-year series of crises over U.N. weapons inspections in Iraq, in which inspections were repeatedly halted and restarted after mediation by the United Nations, Russia, and others.
 On December 15, 1998, U.N. inspectors were withdrawn for the final time, and a three-day U.S. and British bombing campaign against suspected Iraqi WMD facilities followed (Operation Desert Fox, December 160-19, 1998).
-For information on these crises, see CRS Issue Brief IB92117, Iraq: Weapons Threat, Compliance, Sanctions, and U.S. Policy.
+(For information on these crises, see CRS Issue Brief IB92117, Iraq: Weapons Threat, Compliance, Sanctions, and U.S. Policy.)

-Further steps followed Operation Desert Fox.
-The bombing followed In January 1999, career diplomat Frank Ricciardone was named as the State Department's "Coordinator for the Transition in Iraq," - the chief liaison with the opposition.
+The First Eligibility Designations Under the ILA.
+Further steps to promote regime change followed Operation Desert Fox.
+In January 1999, career diplomat Frank Ricciardone was named as the State Department's "Coordinator for the Transition in Iraq," - the chief liaison with the opposition.
 On February 5, 1999, after consultations with Congress, the President issued a determination (P.D.
-99-13) that the following organizations would be eligible to receive U.S. military assistance under the Iraq Liberation Act: the INC; the INA; SCIRI; the KDP; the PUK; the Islamic Movement of Iraqi Kurdistan (IMIK); and the Movement for Constitutional Monarchy (MCM), which is led by Sharif Ali bin al-Hussein, a relative of the Hashemite monarchs that ruled Iraq from the end of World War I until 1958.
+99-13) that the following organizations would be eligible to receive U.S. military assistance under the Iraq Liberation Act: the INC; the INA; SCIRI; the KDP; the PUK; the

+Islamic Movement of Iraqi Kurdistan (IMIK); and the Movement for Constitutional Monarchy (MCM), which is led by Sharif Ali bin al-Hussein, a relative of the Hashemite monarchs that ruled Iraq from the end of World War I until 1958.
 The IMIK and the MCM, in particular, are considered small movements that cannot contribute much to an overthrow effort.
+Because of its possible role in contributing to the formation of Ansar al-Islam, the IMIK is no longer receiving U.S. support, although it has not formally been taken off the U.S. list of organizations eligible for assistance under the ILA.